GFDRR/CCDR-tools/tools/README.md

 ## OVERVIEW
 This is an open tool for risk screening based on globally-avaialble datasets.
 For more details see full online [**DOCUMENTATION**](https://gfdrr.github.io/CCDR-tools).

-The ‘top-down’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable geodata.
+The ‘tools’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable geodata.
 The work under this tier is characterized by:

  - Global and regional-scale geodata inputs
  - User-friendly, and easily interpretable tools and outputs